ooni/spec/backends/bk-003-collector.md

 ## 3.4 Submitting single measurements using a single API call

-This API is still experimental and, as such, a collector MAY NOT implement it and still be compliant with this spec.
+This API is deprecated because it requires the collector to rewrite a measurement (see below).
+A collector MAY NOT implement it.

 When you have single-entry reports, you can submit them by `POST`ing onto the `/measurement` endpoint: